axel669/lib.svelte-wind/docsite/docs/data-table.md

 ### header
 A fragment that should contain the header cells for the table header.
-A standard `th` can be used, but the [TH](#/th) element from zephyr has additional configuration to handle more complex header-related actions.
+A standard `th` can be used, but the `TH` element from zephyr has additional configuration to handle more complex header-related actions.

 ### row
 A fragment that should use regular `td` elements to define how a row should be layed out.
 The fragment will need `let:row` to access each row's data for displaying it.

+# TH
+The TH component has no use outside fo the DataTable, but is used to support the filter and sorting functionality for that component.

+## Props

+### sort _function_
+The sorting function to use for the column defined.
+Should return values that match the expected values for `Array.sort`.

+### filter _function_
+The function to use for filtering based on the column.
+The function is given 2 arguments: a row of data and the text from the filter input field.
+The function should return `true` if the item should be shown.
+A filter function on a specific column does not need to only look at the specified column, but not doing could cause confusion for users without proper context.